Human Rights Policy

 “Discrimination” – The University expressly adopts the definition of discrimination articulated by the Supreme Court of Canada1, i.e. intentional or unintentional differential treatment for which there is no bona fide and reasonable justification.
 Such discrimination imposes burdens, obligations, or disadvantages on specific individuals or groups as defined by the Human Rights Code.

-Currently, “the grounds of discrimination” prohibited by the Human Rights Code are age, race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, and, in the case of employment, unrelated criminal convictions.
+Currently, “the grounds of discrimination” prohibited by the Human Rights Code are age, race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex (including gender identity and gender transitioning), sexual orientation, and, in the case of employment, unrelated criminal convictions.

 The University is under a legal duty to accommodate individuals or groups protected from discrimination under the Human Rights Code unless it would create undue hardship to the University.

 “Harassment” – Any behaviour that satisfies one or more of the following definitions of harassment:

 (a) Harassment based on a prohibited ground of discrimination.
 Behaviour directed towards another person or persons that: